Mixed Poisson distributions in exact solutions of stochastic auto-regulation models: Introduction

-It is now well established that in many systems proteins are produced in `bursts' with significantly varying dead times in between bursts.
-This important aspect of gene expression is encapsulated in a model in which the gene can stochastically switch between long-lived ``off" states and ``on" states leading to spurts of mRNA and protein expression.
-The dynamics of protein bursting depends on the interplay of time scales, the switching rate and degradation rates, in such a model.
-We explore the interplay between stochastic gene expression and system design by studying two simple stochastic bursting models with auto-regulation, i.e., with feedback from the protein produced to the gene switching rate.
-In the positive (negative) feedback model, the amount of protein produced proportionally increases the propensity of the gene to be in the ``on (off)'' states.
+Here we explore the interplay between stochastic gene expression and systems design by examining two simple stochastic gene pulsing models with auto-regulation.
+It is now well established that in many genes transcribe and/or translate in `bursts', i.e., mRNA/proteins are produced with significantly varying dead times in between successive rounds of production~\cite{raj, 2005-paulsson-eu, iyer-biswas, 2006-friedman-zl, vano}.
+This important aspect of gene expression is encapsulated in a model in which the gene can stochastically switch between long-lived ``off" states and ``on" states leading to intermittent mRNA and protein expression. {(We prefer the term ``pulsing'' to ``bursting'' since the latter terminology could be misleading~\cite{2005-paulsson-eu}.)} Therefore, in the positive (negative) feedback model considered here, the amount of protein produced is assumed to proportionally increase the propensity of the gene to dwell in the on (off) states.

-We use the Poisson representation, a technique whose usefulness in the context of solving nonlinear models of gene expression we elucidate, to derive not just the exact steady state protein distributions in these models, but to also analyze the parameter spaces and to demarcate where in them bimodal, power-law tailed, sub-Poisson and other distributions occur.
-Using these results we re-examine how well these two models, characterized by negative and positive feedback, serve as paradigms for noise suppression and noise exploitation respectively.
+We use the Poisson representation, first introduced in~\cite{1977-gardiner-kq}, a technique whose particular usefulness in the context of analyzing feedback models of gene expression we elucidate here.
+While models of stochastic gene expression, including those for auto-regulation, have been previously considered~\cite{2005-paulsson-eu, hornos, iyer-biswas, 2006-friedman-zl, 2008-visco-qv, 2009-visco-sf}, what has been lacking is a systematic prescription for classifying where in the multi-dimensional parameter space of each model qualitatively distinct distributions are obtained.
+Typical solutions and examinations of these models utilize the generating function method for solving the corresponding Master equation, or numerical simulations based on the exact Gillespie algorithm, or combinations thereof.
+However, in both these approaches, systematically classifying the entire parameter space of the model is not feasible in general.
+Here we show how such a classification is possible when the physically well-motivated Poisson representation is instead used, since it naturally yields the particular dimensionless combinations of parameters that are the important ones for each model.
+We use this representation to both derive the exact steady state protein distributions in the two models considered here, and to also analyze the respective parameter spaces, demarcating where in them bimodal, power-law tailed, sub-Poisson and other distributions occur.
+Using the classification of allowed distributions, we then re-examine how well the models of negative and positive feedback considered here serve their conventional roles as paradigms for noise suppression and noise exploitation, respectively.